ACCESSIBILITY FOR INDIVIDUALS WITH A DISABILITY

 Students with disabilities are asked to provide documentation of their disability to the institution, such as a current psychoeducational evaluation or a report from a doctor.
 See Guidelines for Disability Documentation below.
 The type of documentation needed will depend on the disability and the accommodations being requested. before they receive disability-related accommodations or support.
 The nature and scope of the necessary documentation varies with the type of disability and the nature of the support/services requested.
 Standard College asks for documentation of disability in order to (a) establish that the student is a person with a disability, and therefore a member of the protected class, entitled to protection under the law, and (b) establish what, if any, actions (or accommodations) are required on the part of the institution in order to assure equal access for the person with a disability.
 The school takes a generous approach in offering protection under the law (that is, acknowledging that the student is a person with a disability), while also assuring that accommodations and services provided are access-oriented.

-Students requesting modifications or accommodations due to a disability should submit the request in writing to the Deputy Executive Director-Academic.
-The request, along with required documentation, will be reviewed by the Deputy Executive Director- Academic and individuals knowledgeable of disabilities as appropriate.
+Students requesting modifications or accommodation due to a disability should submit the request in writing to the Deputy Executive Director.
+The request, along with the required documentation, will be reviewed by the Deputy Executive Director.
 The student will receive written notification of the decision.

 Documentation must include information on how the disability currently impacts the individual.
 A combination of the results of formal evaluation procedures, clinical narrative, and the individual’s self-report is the most comprehensive approach to fully documenting impact.
 Documentation should be thorough enough to demonstrate whether and how a major life activity is substantially limited by providing a clear sense of the severity, frequency, and pervasiveness of the disability.